defold/doc/docs/en/tutorials/runner.md

     ![Insert platform code](images/runner/insert_platform_code.png)

 4. Save the file.
-5. Open "hero.script".
+5. Open *hero.script*.
 Now, the last thing we need to do is to tell the level to do the reset.
 We have moved the message asking the hero to reset to the level controller script.
 It makes sense to centralize control of resetting like this because it allows us to, for instance, introduce a longer timed death sequence with greater ease:

 ```lua
 -- hero.script